aysegulcelikok/dsa210_project/README.md

 Understand whether higher Linkedin usage correlates with reduced TikTok engagement, or vice versa and determining if one platform's increased usage directly affects the time spent on the other.

-Identify daily trends—for example, whether TikTok usage peaks during breaks in the day, while Linkedin usage peaks during job application periods.
+Identify daily trends—for example, whether TikTok usage peaks if there is no exam during that day, while Linkedin usage and job application number peaks during job application periods.

 ## Project Goal
 The goal of this project is to analyze how my screen time on Linkedin and TikTok fluctuates throughout my final year.
 By tracking daily usage data, I will explore whether professional engagement on Linkedin and entertainment-driven TikTok usage influence each other.
 This project will enable me to understand how to better manage and spend my time thus to stay focused during the important job search period.

 ## Data Description
 The dataset comprise daily screen time data for Linkedin and TikTok over one year and includes the following columns:

-Date: The specific day of recorded screen time usage.
+Date: The specific calendar day.

-Linkedin_ScreenTime (minutes): The total time spent on Linkedin each day.
+LinkedIn_ScreenTime (minutes): The total time spent on LinkedIn on that day.

-TikTok_ScreenTime (minutes): The total time spent on TikTok each day.
+TikTok_ScreenTime (minutes): The total time spent on TikTok on that day.

-Total_ScreenTime (minutes): The sum of daily screen time across both platforms.

-Day_Type: Categorizzation of ‘Weekday’ or ‘Weekend’ to analyze differences in usage patterns.
+Day_Type: Whether the day is a "Weekday" or "Weekend".

-Academic_Events: Labels whether significant academic events occurred on that day like exam period etc.
+Academic_Events: Indicates whether a significant academic event (e.g., exam) occurred on that day.
+Values are "Exam" or "None".

+Time_of_Day_Used: The general time of day when the platforms were accessed — values like "Morning", "Afternoon", "Night".

+Jobs_Applied_Count: Number of job applications submitted via LinkedIn on that day.

 ## Data Analysis
 ## 1. Data Preprocessing
 In this phase, the following steps will be taken to ensure the data is clean and ready for analysis:

 •	Cleaning and structuring the daily screen time data for Linkedin and TikTok.
 This includes identifying inconsistencies or missing data.
+Moreover ensuring time data is standardized (in minutes).

 •	Standardizing time units for consistency, such as controlling all data is in minutes per day.